 Mitch graduated from Beyer High School in Modesto.
 He has also completed coursework at Modesto Junior College and CSU Stanislaus.

 Mitch’s passion for event planning is evident to any who are around him.
-He can be found working sound and lighting for the MJC African American Education Conferences as well as the Campus Life Positive People Speaker Series.
+He can be found working sound and lighting for many MJC and Campus Life events such as the MJC African American Education Conference as well as the Campus Life Positive People Speaker Series.

 Away from his job, Mitch is a father and a husband.
-He does work with the Prospect Theater in Modesto as a lighting designer and technical consultant.
+He does work with West Coast Sound & Light and the Prospect Theater in Modesto as a lighting designer and technical consultant.

 When asked about the best part of his job Mitch stated, “I have a unique opportunity to use my knowledge, skills, and creativity to develop and foster an atmosphere of exploration, empowerment, and success in education.
-Watching the students I work with overcome their barriers and challenges, along with achieving their goals and moving forward with their lives is by far the most gratifying experience while working at MJC.”Bryan Justin Marks Associate Dean of Student Services Campus Life & Student Learning, Student Conduct, Veteran Services Campus Life Office East Campus Student Center Room 2 (209) 575-6662 firstname.lastname@example.org
+Watching the students I work with overcome their barriers and challenges, to achieve their goals to move forward with their lives is by far the most gratifying experience while working at MJC.”Bryan Justin Marks Associate Dean of Student Services Campus Life & Student Learning, Student Conduct, Veteran Services Campus Life Office East Campus Student Center Room 2 (209) 575-6662 firstname.lastname@example.org